Good to have you along on this post-Christmas day, December 26th.

 We've got better things to talk about here on the Rush Limbaugh program.

-You're up next on excellence in broadcasting hi.
+You're up next on excellence in broadcasting.

-Hey Jason this is Jeff.
+Hey, Jason, this is Jeff.

-Well my son's name's Nick so I'll accept that as well.
+Well, my son's name's Nick, so I'll accept that as well.

-Well that's close enough.
+Well, that's close enough.

-Not so good for savers right now though.
+Not so good for savers right now, though.

-Well you you're right and it's not nearly as bad as people think.
+And it's not nearly as bad as people think.

-It's bad for some you know for Citigroup, it's bad for if you're holding these secondary mortgages or collateralized debt obligations if you invested but everybody makes bad investments.
+It's bad for if you're holding these secondary mortgages or collateralized debt obligations if you invested.

 Roughly 35% of homeowners have no mortgage debt on their homes at all.